 When you do awaken, be careful not to engage in a morning routine that is too active or stimulating.

 The early morning is a great time for you to cultivate a sense of groundedness and surrender.
 As each day progresses, listen to your body and honor your need for rest, even if that means taking a brief afternoon nap.

 Gauge the intensity of your workouts based on your tolerance for heat and exertion.
 And if you know that your body does better with more gentle and fluid activities, honor this understanding.

-If you practice yoga, focus on intentional and graceful movement over speed, be sure to include some restorative postures, and wrap up with 5–10 minutes of shavasana.
-If you practice pranayama, you might want to offset the lightness of kapalabhati and bhastrika with some Full Yogic Breath or Nadi Shodhana (Alternate Nostril Breathing).
+If you practice yoga, focus on intentional and graceful movement over speed, be sure to include some restorative postures, and wrap up with 5–10 minutes of savasana.
+If you practice pranayama, you might want to offset the lightness of Bhastrika (Bellows Breath) and Kapalabhati (Skull Shining Breath) with some Full Yogic Breath or Nadi Shodhana (Alternate Nostril Breathing).